-Hertl’s shootout goal lifts Sharks past Blues, 2-1
+Hertl’s shootout goal lifts Sharks over Blues, 2-1

 Vince Dunn came close to building on St. Louis’ lead, but he hit the post late in the second.

-The Sharks took advantage, tying the game with 2:03 left in the second as Sorensen made a diving poke off Matt Nieto’s shot to even the game 1-1.
+The Sharks took advantage, tying the game with 2:03 left in the second as Sorensen made a diving poke off Matt Nieto’s shot to even the game 1-all.

 SPECIAL TEAMS